New User Guide¶

 Virtual Box is a cross platform virtualization platform that will work with both servers and clients.
 For learning about openmediavault, there simply is no better tool than working with an openmediavault Virtual Machine (VM).
 An openmediavault VM can be built, configured, and put on the local network complete with shares, in the same manner as real hardware.
 VM’s can be created, cloned, used for test beds, and destroyed without consequence.
 Many advanced openmediavault users fully test upgrades, Docker’s, plugin’s, server add-ons and changes in configuration, in openmediavault VM’s before upgrading or reconfiguring their real-world servers.

-If users have a Windows client with at least 6GB RAM and plenty of hard disk space, installing Virtual Box is highly recommended. → Virtual Box
+If users have a Windows client with at least 6GB RAM and plenty of hard disk space, installing Virtual Box on the client to host test VM’s of openmediavault is highly recommended. → Virtual Box

 Backups and Backup-strategy¶